NVIDIA/nvtrust/infrastructure/README.md

 # Infrastructure Source Code
- This folder structure contains third party open source code which is utilized in the NVIDIA Confidential Computing Solutions.
-These files are a fork from public repositories without modification outside of potential present `patches/` directories within the respective subdirectory.
+This folder contains a patch subfolder for code which is considered "infrastructure" in Confidential Computing uses.
+These may include:
+* The Linux Kernel
+* Hypervisors such as KVM
+* Bootloaders such as OVMF